Chapter 31:

 “She's crying,” said the same boy she had first heard.

-Unconscious?
-So they couldn't tell the lights were still on.
-Or could it be that she was only dreaming?
-Could this be one of those near death experiences she'd heard so much about?
-Also: Campanhã, that was quite far from the city center.
-They said she was in an abandoned warehouse; then she must've been in the eastern part of the freguesia, near the river Tinto.
+Also: Campanhã, she thought, that was quite far from the city center.
+They said she was in an abandoned warehouse; then she must have been in the eastern part of the freguesia, near the river Tinto.
 There were many old factories and overgrown lots there, right on the city's edge.
 Maybe she was in the Freixo industrial zone.

 Her mind wandered and her thoughts splintered; Inês saw them around her, flapping their graceful wings.
 Why were they back?
 Was it her time to go?
 Were they there to take her?
 She felt drowsy.
-She was going to sleep, if only for a little while.
+She was going to go to sleep, if only for a little while.

 She awoke again in a well-lit space.
 The ambulance was cramped and filled with warm air.
 It felt like solace on her skin.
 Most of her clothing had been removed, and she was wrapped in nitid sheets that glinted far and wide.
-Inês couldn't see them, but she could feel pockets of warmth under the blankets, some kind of heat packs situated along her trunk.
-An IV line with warmed saline perforated her arm and a mask with heated, humidified oxygen had been placed over her mouth and nose.
+Inês couldn't see them, but she could feel pockets of warmth under the blankets—some kind of heat packs, situated along her trunk.
+An IV line with warmed saline perforated her arm, and a mask with heated, humidified oxygen had been placed over her mouth and nose.

 “Menina, catorze anos, encontrada inconsciente em ambiente frio,” said a middle-aged woman with a kind voice.
 “Tempe estimado de exposição prolongado, Swiss IV, Temperatura 25, embradicardia severa, instável.”